factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/projections/filtering.md

 ```

 This will add the additional filter defined by the `@FilterByMeta` annotation to `FactSpec`.
-As a result, the filtering now takes place at the server side.
+As a result, the filtering now takes place at the server side instead of
-Client side filtering, like in the body of the `apply` method, is not necessary.
+wasteful client side filtering (like in the body of the `apply` method).